Did you know that the Prague Ratter or Pražský Krysařík is the world’s smallest dog breed in terms of the maximum height of a dog?

 Dislocation of kneecap from its actual position is known as Patellar Luxation.
 It is usually caused due to some genetic malformation.
 Also known as Kneecap Dislocation, it is one of the common abnormalities of the knee joint in small-sized dog breeds such as Pekingese, Chihuahua, Maltese, Toy Poodle, Jack Russel Terrier, and Yorkshire Terrier.

-The common symptoms of this painful disease are the abnormal movement of hindlimb and sudden lameness.
+The common symptoms of this painful disease are the abnormal movement of the hindlimb and sudden lameness.
 It is recommended to take your puppy to vet if these symptoms are witnessed.
 The vet may take a fluid test from the affected joint and some x-rays to diagnose the problem.

 The Prague Ratter is an all-rounder dog that won’t leave your lap.
 He is obedient, responsive, friendly, and amazingly fast.
 With fewer cons and health-related issues, we can easily choose them as one of the best small-sized dogs.